tarek-hamid/tarek-hamid/README.md

 Welcome to my GitHub page.
 Here you'll find projects that I have worked on in a personal and professional capacity.

 ## About me
 I'm an algorithm engineer/data scientist working on developing algorithms for health applications.
+Passionate about using wearables data to promote proactive health monitoring.

 ## 🛠 &nbsp;Language Stack&nbsp;&nbsp;
 ![Python](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)